Resources for Homelessness (EMBARK)

-Contact the Dean of Students office at 404-413-1515 for assistance or for more information.
+For the Atlanta campus, please contact the Dean of Students office at 404-413-1515 for assistance or for more information.

 On Campus Resources

-- University Advisement Center.
-Academic advisors can answer questions about students’ academic standing and eligibility to re-enroll.
+- University Advisement Center: Academic advisors can answer questions about students’ academic standing and eligibility to re-enroll.
 The University Advisement Center is located at 25 Park Place, Suites 1300 and 1400, and can be reached at 404-413-2300.

 Off Campus Resources

-- Central Outreach and Advocacy Center.
-This center provides a myriad of supportive services such as homelessness verification, food assistance, referrals for medical assistance and job readiness.
+- Central Outreach and Advocacy Center: This center provides a myriad of supportive services such as homelessness verification, food assistance, referrals for medical assistance and job readiness.

-- United Way of Greater Atlanta.
-United Way of Greater Atlanta’s 2-1-1 Contact Center connects you with community-based resources for housing, food, financial needs and more.
+- United Way of Greater Atlanta: United Way of Greater Atlanta’s 2-1-1 Contact Center connects you with community-based resources for housing, food, financial needs and more.